programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

     http://localhost:8888/?token=25405cce1cc84214ce0880cea87fca6e8de29dc84e851546
 ```

-Copy and paste the url as instructed into a Chrome (preferably) web browser.
+Copy and paste the url as instructed into a Chrome or Safari web browser.
 <div class="alert-warning">
-Safari will work reasonbly well with Jupyter, Firefox and Internet Explorer are less supported.
+Jupyter is not fully supported on Firefox or Internet Explorer.
 </div>

 You will get a page that looks like this: